arifabdali910/A-Hybrid-Multimodal-Deep-Learning-Framework-with-Self-Attentive-BiGRU-for-Joint-Parkinson-s-Disease/README.md

-# Results Package — Depression Severity & Binary Classification (5-Fold CV)
+# Hybrid Multimodal Deep Learning Framework for Parkinson's Disease Staging and Depression Assessment

 This folder contains the trained model checkpoints, evaluation outputs, and figures produced from a 5-fold cross-validation experiment on two classification tasks: